Arditti93/Login-System-with-Mongo-DB-and-Express/README.md

 - A Mongo DB collection is created inisde the models folder called users

 - Users can register with a name, email and password; only if the email isn't taken in the database.

+- User Passwords are hashed using bcrypt

+- The databse url, port and json web tokens are hidden using a .env

 - app.post sends the user data to the mongo database